DerGoogler/MMRL/README.md

 ## Features

-- Wide root manager support (Magisk, KernelSU & APatch)
+- **Comprehensive Root Manager Support**: Full compatibility with Magisk, KernelSU, and APatch for diverse root management options.
-- WebUI support with features like [Edge-to-Edge](https://developer.android.com/develop/ui/compose/layouts/insets) support and dynamic app theme
+- **WebUI with Advanced Features**: Includes [Edge-to-Edge](https://developer.android.com/develop/ui/compose/layouts/insets) support and dynamic app themes for a seamless user experience.
-- Full supported bulk install for online and local install
+- **Bulk Installation Support**: Effortlessly install modules in bulk, both online and locally.
-- Support for module dependencies to make it for the end-user easier to install your developed module system
+- **Module Dependency Management**: Simplifies module installation for end-users by automatically handling module dependencies.
-- Providing Magisk Modules Repositories for everyone from everyone
+- **Magisk Modules Repositories**: A community-driven platform that allows anyone to contribute and access Magisk modules.
-- A blacklist for user transparency
+- **User Transparency with Blacklist**: Clear visibility into which modules or actions are restricted, ensuring users can make informed decisions.
-- Customizable module pages (categories, screenshots, icon, cover and more)
+- **Customizable Module Pages**: Personalize module pages with categories, screenshots, icons, covers, and other content for a tailored presentation.
-- Transparency about module included files (APKs, service files and more)
+- **Transparency of Included Files**: Detailed breakdown of all files within modules, including APKs, service files, and more, for full user awareness.
-- Analytics on the homepage
+- **Analytics Dashboard**: Display module-related analytics on the homepage, offering valuable insights into module usage and trends.

 ## Preview